nanaagyei/code-explain/RAILWAY_DEPLOYMENT.md

    - Check that files exist in the root directory (requirements.txt for backend, package.json for frontend)
    - Verify all dependencies in requirements.txt/package.json

-3. **"File not found" errors:**
+3. **"File not found" or "Dockerfile does not exist" errors:**
-   - If you see `requirements.txt: not found`:
+   - **Root Directory format**: Try `/backend` (with leading slash) if `backend` doesn't work
-     - Verify Root Directory is set to `backend` in service settings
+   - Verify Root Directory is set correctly in service settings
-     - Railway should use `backend/` as build context
+   - Railway should use `backend/` as build context when Root Directory is set
-     - The Dockerfile should be at `backend/Dockerfile`
+   - The Dockerfile should be at `backend/Dockerfile` in your repo
+   - **If Root Directory option shows "/backend", use that**
    - If files still not found, check that they're committed to Git
+   - Verify files exist: `backend/Dockerfile`, `backend/requirements.txt`

 ## Railway-Specific Tips